 The VS Branch will be holding regional grants management trainings during the Grant Subaward performance period.
-Anticipated locations include: Redding, Bay Area, Sacramento, Fresno, Los Angeles (North and South), and San Diego.
-Subrecipients must budget for two staff members to attend the two-day training.
+Anticipated locations include: Sacramento, Redding, San Jose, Los Angeles, and San Diego.
+Although attendance is not mandatory, it is strongly encouraged.
+Interested Subrecipients should budget for two staff members to attend the two-day training.